 Balances pH Levels.
-Despite the acidic properties, lemons are one of the most alkalizing foods for the body.
-The citric acid does not create acidity in the body once metabolized.
+Despite its acidic properties, lemons are one of the most alkalizing foods for the body.
+Citric acid does not create acidity in the body once metabolized.
 Lemons contain both citric and ascorbic acid, weak acids easily metabolized from the body allowing the mineral content of lemons to help alkalize the blood.
-Diseases occur when the body pH is acidic.
+Diseases occur when the body’s pH is acidic.
 Drinking lemon water regularly can help to remove overall acidity in the body, including uric acid in the joints, which is one of the primary causes of pain and inflammation.

 Promotes Healing.
 Vitamin C found in lemons promotes wound healing and is an essential nutrient in the maintenance of healthy bones, connective tissue, and cartilage.
 Vitamin C is an essential nutrient in the maintenance of good health and recovery from stress and injury.

 Freshens Breath.
 Lemons freshen breath and can help relieve tooth pain and gingivitis.
-However, use with caution as the citric acid can erode tooth enamel.
-It’s best to brush your teeth just after drinking your lemon water or to wait a significant amount of time after to brush your teeth.
+However, use with caution as citric acid can erode tooth enamel.
+It’s best to brush your teeth just after drinking your lemon water or to wait a significant amount of time after brushing your teeth.
 Additionally, you can rinse your mouth with purified water after you finish your lemon water.

 Hydrates Your Lymph System.
-Warm water and lemon juice supports the immune system by hydrating and replacing fluids lost by your body.
-When your body is deprived of water, you can definitely feel the side effects, which include: feeling fatigued, decreased immune function, constipation, lack of energy, low/high blood pressure, lack of sleep and lack of mental clarity
+Warm water and lemon juice support the immune system by hydrating and replacing fluids lost by your body.
+When your body is deprived of water, you can definitely feel the side effects, which include: feeling fatigued, decreased immune function, constipation, lack of energy, low/high blood pressure, lack of sleep, and lack of mental clarity

 Lemon is a super fruit that can help with a number of benefits.
 Despite having a love-hate relationship with lemons, most of us can agree there awesome benefits of drinking lemon water daily.
 An alternative to drinking lemon water is taking Vitamin C in the form of a pill.
 Honestly, I do both.
 I drink lemon water in the morning and I take a vitamin c tablet in the evenings to boost the benefits of taking MSM.